 Thus, it makes sense why chiropractic can help relieve asthma symptoms.
 There is a collection of studies which indicate a positive subjective and objective benefit to chiropractic care for asthma patients, and not a single adverse reaction among nearly 6000 patients.
 In another study, chiropractors learned that chiropractic adjustments were causing positive changes in the blood levels of IgA (an immunoglobulin which reacts to allergens) and cortisol (which suppresses the immune system).
 A recent systematic review of the research literature indicates positive clinical evidence for chiropractic effectiveness in asthma patients.

-Dr. Johnson will always perform a detailed history and exam for your condition, and will co-manage your asthma with your primary care provider.
+At Johnson Family Chiropractic of Peoria, Dr. Kyle Johnson will always perform a detailed history and exam for your condition, and will co-manage your asthma with your primary care provider.
 You may find relief with gentle chiropractic care and management!
+Contact us today, or stop by our Peoria office!

 Provided by the ACA